Serving the Engineers of Central Iowa for over 100 years

 The Engineers Club of Des Moines was organized on March 8, 1918, and has been in continuous operation since.

-(Our Club operates on a Club Year that starts on July 1 and ends on June 30 of the following year.)
+(Our Club operates on a Club Year that starts on July 1 and ends on June 30 of the following year.
+Officers for the next Club Year are elected by a secret ba

 +++